ste-lla1/ste-lla1.github.io/about.md

 ## Welcome to Technest.io

 ### Why
-Technest.io exists to spotlight the innivators building the future of property through tech, giving voice to the founders, operators, and investors who are redefining the industry
+Technest.io exists to spotlight the innivators building the future of property through tech, giving voice to the founders, operators, and investors who are redefining the industry.
 ### How
 Through in-depth weekly podcast interviews,  newsletters, and on-site event coverage, we deliver honest conversations and practicals.
-We connect listerners with the minds behind groundbreaking solutions in real estate tech
+We connect listerners with the minds behind groundbreaking solutions in real estate tech.
 ### What
 Technest.io ia a platform dedicated to telling the stories of proptech pioneers.
-From smart property management tools to AI-driven analytics, we unpack the trends, challanges, and wins shaping the proptech landscape
+From smart property management tools to AI-driven analytics, we unpack the trends, challanges, and wins shaping the proptech landscape.

 ### Contact